 Goals of the School

-The M.A. requires at least 30 credits of graduate coursework, plus a masters project (5 to 15 credit hours).
-Course requirements for all VisCom graduate students include: VICO 5014 (Information Design Basics), 5022 (Graduate Seminar), 5400 (Illustration I: Digital Imaging), a master’s project, and 20 to 24 credit hours in a major field of study.
-Photojournalism students are also required to take VICO 5435 (Picture Editing).
-In addition, students in the Photojournalism, Picture Editing and Information Design fields of study are required to take JOUR 5100 (Newspaper and Communication Law) and JOUR 5200 (Ethics, Mass Media and Society).
-Additionally, students without an undergraduate degree in communication must take a communication theory class that is approved by an academic advisor.
-These courses may be waived if you present evidence that you have completed equivalent coursework or have significant professional experience.
-Credit for these theory-based courses does not apply toward the degree requirements.
+The M.A. requires at least 30 credits of graduate coursework, plus a Master’s project (5 hours, including an hour for defense).
+Course requirements for all VisCom graduate students include: VICO 5014 (Information Design Basics), 5022 (Graduate Seminar), 5400 (Illustration I: Digital Imaging), a Master’s project, and 20 to 24 credit hours in a major field of study.
+Photojournalism students are also required to take VICO 5435 (Picture Editing), and JOUR 5100 (Communication Law) and JOUR 5200 (Ethics, Mass Media and Society) depending on experience in the field.
+Typically at least half of the courses taken while attending the graduate program are electives, and a faculty adviser works with each student to explore interests.
 Internships are both required and encouraged for all graduate students, unless significant professional experience within your selected area has been gained prior to entering the program.
 This internship or practical education is not taken for credit towards your degree.

 A required progress review is held toward the end of the first semester, or completion of 15 credits, to assess the student’s suitability for continued study.